 - Repton School

-With medical and health insurance being mandatory for all residents in the UAE it is essential that you take this into an account when moving, although if you are a working professional in Dubai your health care insurance is usually covered by your company and it is more common than not that your company will offer to pay for your families health care insurance as well.
+With medical and health insurance being mandatory for residents in Dubai it is essential that you take this into an account when moving, although if you are a working professional in Dubai your health care insurance is usually covered by your company and it is more common than not that your company will offer to pay for your families health care insurance as well.
 With plenty of public and private healthcare facilities in the United Arab Emirates, expats in Dubai can expect some of the highest levels of healthcare system compared to everywhere else in the world.

-If this is not the case, then the reasonable comprehensive medical insurance plan for a family of four can be around 17,000 AED or around 10,000 AED for an individual.
+If this is not the case, then the reasonably comprehensive medical insurance plan for a family of four can be around 17,000 AED or around 10,000 AED for an individual.

 If you think the move to Dubai is for you, the cost of buying appears to appeal the most.
-If you want to live your best life in Dubai take a look at our exclusive Dubai portfolio and gain an insight into what property type is best for you.
+If you want to live your best life in Dubai take a look at our exclusive portfolio and gain an insight into what property type is best for you.
 If you need any help with your property search or are looking for more insight to establish your requirements, don't hesitate to get in touch with Propuno today!